Abhishek-2502/ChitChat_2.O/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

-## Screenshots

-(Screenshots can be added here to showcase the app's UI)

 ## License